Soccer clubs income hit by $680M UEFA rebate to broadcasters - WHIZ News

 The knock-on effect was a likely shrinking of the transfer market value by 20-30%, Agnelli said.

-Agnelli spoke to the biannual ECA assembly weeks before the group is due to resume UEFA-led talks on reforming the Champions League and other club competitions from 2024.
+Agnelli spoke to the biannual ECA assembly weeks before the group is due to resume taking part in UEFA-led talks on reforming the Champions League and other club competitions from 2024.

 Elite clubs like Juventus were previously blocked in their push for more revenue-generating games in the Champions League and a format that would make it harder for teams from mid-ranking nations to qualify.